 This is, by far, one of the best places to really get a taste of Tanzania’s food culture with a whole host of restaurants and eateries to choose from.

 One of the most unique is The Rock, which quite literally sits on a giant rock just off the south-east coast of Zanzibar.
-Their menu is entirely wrapped up in its location; much of the seafood is harvested from surrounding reefs and spices from the iconic farms of Zanzibar, offering a local twist on recognisable dishes.
+Their menu is entirely wrapped up in its location; much of the seafood is harvested from surrounding reefs and spices from the iconic farms of Zanzibar, although with an Italian twist.
 Booking ahead is a must!

 Sitting in the heart of Stone Town, the Ma Shaa Allah Cafe serves a tasty lunch menu to enjoy in between sightseeing.
 Tuck into a buffet of African and Indian flavours like their much-loved barbecued lamb, washed down with a glass of lassi.